Ole113/fbla-quiz/docs/currentTODO.md

     1. Make it so the Learn More button on the home page scrolls to the cards.
-2. Might not need a boostrap miport in every page only in index.js
+    2. Make it so the different questions render right.
+    3. USE SQLITE